 Lithia Motors's Current Liabilities And Their Impact On Its ROCE

-Lithia Motors has total assets of US$5.7b and current liabilities of US$2.5b.
-Therefore its current liabilities are equivalent to approximately 43% of its total assets.
-Lithia Motors has a medium level of current liabilities, which would boost the ROCE.
+Lithia Motors has total assets of US$6.0b and current liabilities of US$2.4b.
+Therefore its current liabilities are equivalent to approximately 40% of its total assets.
+Lithia Motors has a middling amount of current liabilities, increasing its ROCE somewhat.

 With a decent ROCE, the company could be interesting, but remember that the level of current liabilities make the ROCE look better.
 Lithia Motors looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.

 I will like Lithia Motors better if I see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.